-When you try to write and edit at the same time, you're doing TWO different activities.
+When you try writing and editing at the same time, you’re doing TWO different activities.

 The left side of your brain that needs to write and get ideas out of your head and onto the blank page – your internal writer – shies away from your inner editor.

 The right side of your brain that takes your first draft and turns it into something that shines – your internal editor – does its best work when you have a complete first draft.

 To engage both parts of the brain at once is to indulge in the myth of multitasking.
 So, allocate one portion of your day to writing (I like to wake up early) and another part for revising your work with the right editing tools (I like the afternoons).

 It’s also what most writers do before they send their work to a professional for review.